September 28, 2024

 Alexander the Sleepless XIX

-Alexander's service was carried out to perfection, with God's help.
-Far advanced in their faith, his disciples rejoiced so much in their psalms and hymns and peaceful way of life that the Enemy was outraged at the sight, and went against the noble athlete like an army going to war.
+Alexander's service was carried out to perfection, with God's help, and his disciples were far advanced in their faith.
+They took so much joy in their psalms and hymns and peaceful way of life that the Enemy was outraged at the sight, and went against the noble athlete like an army going to war.

-Just as armies, when they are far apart, fire missiles before they charge in unison at each other with swords drawn, and victory goes to the stronger force, that is how the Enemy began his foray.
-For fifty years he had battled the man, and always the battle went against him, and Alexander remained unbroken.
+Before armies charge at each other in unison with swords drawn, and victory goes to the stronger force, they fire missiles from far away, and that is how the Enemy began.
+For fifty years he had battled Alexander, and always the battle went against him, and the man remained unbroken.
 Now, for one last time, the Enemy joined all his demonic forces to a population he had recruited from humanity and, hurling his bolt against the slave of God, made his advance.

-And so word came to the eparchs that Alexander the monk was a heretic, out to defile the church of God.
-But with his prayers to see him through, his enemies couldn't even stand up to the blessed one's shadow, so to speak.
+And so word went to the eparchs that Alexander the monk was a heretic, out to defile the church of God.
+But with his prayers to see him through, the blessed one's enemies couldn't even stand up to his shadow, so to speak.
 For it is in the nature of falsehood to be ruined by the truth.
 To state the truth opaquely, righteousness made it through the storm.

 The Life of Alexander the Sleepless III.48